sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 *Thirteenth process.*

   Mercury is to be rubbed with the following drugs and subjected to heat by means of a Baluka Jantram:— bisnucranta, karpura, lata-kasturi, kumbhi, kanaka dhutura, kulika, bisálá, nágadanti, shurana, byaghra-padi, dronapushpi, brischikali, hastishundi, sahà (mudgaparni ), asura, and the urine of a cow which has not yet conceived.
-After the completion of the heating, [\*](http://॑# "For test of a perfect heating, see instructions under Baluka Jantram.") the mercury is again to be rubbed with some incinerated metal and again to be heated (by means of a Baluka Jantram).
+After the completion of the heating, \*[^121] the mercury is again to be rubbed with some incinerated metal and again to be heated (by means of a Baluka Jantram).

+[^121]: "For test of a perfect heating, see instructions under Baluka Jantram."

 **चतुर्द्दशो विधिः ।**